Can Stem Cell Therapy Help Heart Failure?

 A Japanese study published in the Journal of the American Heart Association in April shows promise that stem cells taken from the thigh of a heart failure patient could be a new way to treat heart failure.

 Researchers on the project performed at Osaka University have used the stem cells found in the muscle tissue of the thigh to create a patch to repair damaged heart muscle.
-This is extremely exciting news for physicians and stem cell researchers around the world, as cardiac tissue does not easily regenerate, if it regenerates at all.
+This is extremely exciting news for physicians and stem cell researchers around the world, as cardiac tissue does not easily regenerate if it regenerates at all.

 As part of the project, the Japanese scientists isolated the stem cell from the rest of the tissue and organized them into a 4-cm patch.
 They glued this stem cell patch to damaged areas on the hearts of 27 study participants to help regenerate cells and boost performance in surrounding tissue.

 The growth factors contained in the stem cells of the patch encourage the repair of damaged heart tissue.
 Growth factors are powerful chemical text messages that tell nearby stem cells, which lay dormant until needed, to start regenerating as part of the repair and healing process.
-Growth factors also tell the body to increase blood and nutrient flow to the repair site, and control inflammation.
+Growth factors also tell the body to increase blood and nutrient flow to the repair site and control inflammation.

 Heart failure is a progressive condition in which the heart is unable to pump enough blood through the body.
 Blood provides oxygen and other nutrients necessary to keep the tissues and organs of the body alive.
 There are 5.7 million people in the United States with heart failure, according to the Centers for Disease Control.
 Half of the people diagnosed with heart failure die within 5 years, according to their Division for Heart Disease and Stroke Prevention.
 It is caused by heart disease and high blood pressure, as well as other health conditions like diabetes.
 Lifestyle choices, like smoking or a poor diet, can also cause the condition to develop.

 Many current treatments for heart failure usually address the symptoms of the condition.
-Treatments for heart failure often include lifestyle changes, and medications to reduce high cholesterol and high blood pressure, two factors that put strain on the heart.
+Treatments for heart failure often include lifestyle changes, and medications to reduce high cholesterol and high blood pressure, two factors that put a strain on the heart.
 Some patients also require invasive surgical procedures to clear blockages and place stents to improve blood flow and reduce heart strain.

 Stem cells have been used to successfully treat many medical conditions that have not responded to other treatments.
 Stem cells have powerful healing potential because of their ability to regenerate injured, damaged and diseased tissue.